mpounsett/no-response-issue/no-response-issue.md

 respond to queries or to respond incorrectly causes both immediate operational problems and long term problems with protocol development.

-Failure to respond to a query is indistinguishable from a packet loss.
-Without doing a analysis of query response patterns will results in unnecessary additional queries being made by DNS clients, and delays being introduced to the resolution process.
+Failure to respond to a query is indistinguishable from a packet loss without doing a analysis of query response patterns.
+Additionally failure to respond results in unnecessary queries being made by DNS clients, and delays being introduced to the resolution process.

 Due to the inability to distinguish between packet loss and nameservers dropping EDNS [@!RFC6891] queries, packet loss is sometimes misclassified as lack of EDNS support which can lead to DNSSEC validation failures.

-Servers which fail to respond to queries to remain results in developers being hesitant to deploy new standards.
+Servers which fail to respond to queries results in developers being hesitant to deploy new standards.
 Such servers need to be identified.

 The DNS has response codes that cover almost any conceivable query response.
 A nameserver should be able to respond to any conceivable query using them.
+There should be no need to drop queries because a nameserver does not understand them.

 Unless a nameserver is under attack, it should respond to all queries directed to it.
 Additionally, the nameserver should not assume that there isn't a